AnCon Online 2020 FAQS

 I'm not a Christian.
 Is it ok for me to come on AnCon?

 Absolutely yes!
-In fact, we'd love to shout you a $100 discount off full time rego, because we believe this God stuff is true and real and we want you to know Him.
+In fact, we'd love to shout you a complete discount so that AnCon is free for you!
+We believe this God stuff is true and real and we want you to know Him.
 The conference is designed so that you will get a clear understanding about what it is that Christians hold to be true, and what that means for how we are to live in response.
-Every afternoon, you will have the opportunity to nut out the things that you find difficult to believe in our Investigating Jesus elective stream.
-Every lunch time, you will have the opportunity to sit down with Rowan (the guy who gives the talks) and have a one on one chat to ask any questions you might have.
+During the week, you will have the opportunity to nut out the things that you find difficult to believe in during our Investigating Jesus elective stream.
+You will also have the opportunity at different points throughout the week to ask our knowledgeable staff and Rowan (the guy giving the talks) all your hard questions!

 I'm an international student.
 Is it ok for me to come on AnCon?